 Vulnerability: BOLA discovered in Topcoder portal

-In other vulnerability news this week,ย we have theย write-up and vulnerability disclosure (scoring a bounty for the researcher) on a BOLA vulnerability in Topcoder, a crowdsourcing company with a community of designers, developers, data scientists, and programmers.
+In other vulnerability news this week, we have the write-up and vulnerability disclosure (scoring a bounty for the researcher) on a BOLA vulnerability in Topcoder, a crowdsourcing company with a community of designers, developers, data scientists, and programmers.

 BOLA is the number one issue on the OWASP API Security Top 10.
 Poorly implemented access control allows an attacker to assume the identities of victims and access resources belonging to them by manipulating the object identifier.